DataDog/hiring-engineers/answers_Russell_Hill.md

 Your answers to the questions go here.
 Prerequisites - Setup the environment
 You can utilize any OS/host that you would like to complete this exercise.
-I am using both the Ubuntu via Vagrant and a Windows agent on my laptop so I can see the differences in setup and user experience.
+>Answer I am using both the Ubuntu via Vagrant and a Windows agent on my laptop so I can see the differences in setup and user experience.

 Collecting Metrics:
 Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.